zhangce01/DualAdapter/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2403.12964-b31b1b.svg)](https://arxiv.org/abs/2403.12964) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## 🎉🎉🎉News

-[Oct 29, 2024] Our paper has been accepted by WACV 2025.
-We have changed the paper as well as some details in the code implementation.
-Please kindly visit https://github.com/zhangce01/SimNL to get the latest version, thanks1
+[October 29, 2024] We are excited to announce that our paper has been accepted to WACV 2025!
+We have updated both the paper and the code implementation.
+You can find the latest version at https://github.com/zhangce01/SimNL.
+Thanks!

 ## 👀Introduction